 - All repairs should be performed by the manufacturer’s authorized service representative or using repair kits available from or provided by the original manufacturer.

-Have the slicer professionally serviced according to the manufacturer’s recommended schedule.
+Has the slicer professionally serviced according to the manufacturer’s recommended schedule?

 - Proper servicing may require components to be removed and then reattached with the proper reapplication of sealants or gaskets.